flengyel/RYLR998-LoRa/README.md

 ## TO DO

-* Add parsing of the AT+RESET function. i
-- DONE.
-The code uses a guarded semaphore that can be aquired at most once, but released as often as needed.
-This was a better choice than asyncio.Lock().
+* ~Add parsing of the AT+RESET function.~ DONE.
+The code uses an `asyncio.BoundedSemaphore()` call to assign a semaphore that can be aquired and released at most once.
+This was a better choice than `asyncio.Lock()` or `asyncio.Semaphore()`.
 There are two cases when the module returns an error.
-First, an AT command returned an error.
+First, when an AT command returns an error.
 In this case the semaphore was acquired and can be released.
-Second, an ERR=# can be returned by the module during receive, such as a CRC error, or some other error.
-In that case, it is convenient to release the semaphore without having first acquired it.
+Second, an ERR=# can be returned by the module during receive, such as a CRC error.
-So asyncio.Semaphore() was a better choice than asyncio.Lock(), which raises a RuntimeError exception if a lock is released without having been acquired.
-Passing on the RuntimeError could mask other problems.
+In that case, `semaphore.release()` raises a `ValueError`, which is andled.
+This makes a `asyncio.BoundedSemaphore()` a better choice than `asyncio.Lock()`, which raises a `RuntimeError` exception if a lock is released without having been acquired.
+Passing on the `RuntimeError` exception could mask other problems.
+An unbounded semaphore could allow the semaphore to be released as many times as errors were received.
+That in turn could  allow the semaphore to be acquired more than once, which allow sending an AT command before a previous command finished.
+(Unlikely because receiving is prioritized over AT commands, but the serial I/O channel is treated as a shared resource that can be accessed in one direction at a time only.)
 * Translate ERR=## codes to text.
 * Display the configuration parameters.
 Mostly done, at startup.
 A VFO indicator would be nice (this is almost a joke).
 * Add function key handling for changing configuration parameters, such as frequency, netid, etc.